byt3bl33d3r/CrackMapExec/README.md

   --execm {atexec,wmi,smbexec}
-                        Method to execute the command (default: wmi) --force-ps32          Force all PowerShell code/commands to run in a 32bit process --no-output           Do not retrieve command output -x COMMAND            Execute the specified command -X PS_COMMAND         Excute the specified powershell command
+                        Method to execute the command (default: wmi) --force-ps32          Forces all PowerShell code/commands to run in a 32bit process --no-output           Do not retrieve command output -x COMMAND            Execute the specified command -X PS_COMMAND         Excute the specified powershell command